0x-federicO/0x-federicO/README.md

 #### Here (side projects)

-Actually, there were _evolving intentions_ to publish a few projects/artifacts over here (eg. CLI tools/apps), anyway this sadly means "*on-hold-for-a-while*" -
+Actually, there were "_evolving intentions_" to publish a few projects/artifacts over here (eg. CLI tools/apps), sadly means "*on-hold-for-a-while*" -

 So, check it back, every now and then !